Two students rescued from chairlift, operation stops due to darkness

+BATTAGRAM: The Inter-Services Public Relations (ISPR) has reported that up to this point, a collective of five children have been successfully saved.

+The statement further conveyed that the ongoing rescue mission is being spearheaded by Major General Adil Rehmani, who holds the position of GOC SSG.
+The Pakistan Army’s efforts persist in their mission to bring the remaining individuals to safety.

-BATTAGRAM: Through a collaborative effort involving personnel from the Pakistan Army Aviation and Special Service Group (SSG) commandos, two school students rescued from chairlift in Battagram on Tuesday.
+Through a collaborative effort involving personnel from the Pakistan Army Aviation and Special Service Group (SSG) commandos, five school students rescued from chairlift in Battagram on Tuesday.

 Bol news reporter said that the air operation has been stopped due to darkness and traditional way is being adopted to rescue the rest strained people.